Feven404/Counting-Cars/README.md

 <div>
 <img src = "images/remove of time of day column and conversion of date column.png" width = "450")>
 </div>
-7. We combined all 8 groups and rearranged the table to look like this:

-8. We converted the column "Type of Vehicle" column to lowercase
+7. We combined all 8 groups and rearranged the table to look like this.
+Then we converted the column "Type of Vehicle" column to lowercase